| AnnouncementsCommitment

 Youth Ministries at WUMC in January &

-Sunday, Jan.9th: Confirmation will meet on Zoom at the regular
+beyond: Sunday, Jan.9th: Confirmation will meet on Zoom at the regular

 time to discuss plans for January.
 Youth Group will not